 In Hamburg you should also make time to visit the largest model train set in the world which is located in the Speicherstadt, where there is also a lovely Christmas market.
 And don't miss to admire Hamburg’s splendid Alster river location can be admired from the city’s landmark - St Michael’s church, also called ‘Michel’.
 From the 132 m/ 433 ft. high viewing platform, you can see the the busy city harbour and the christmas lights will create a very special atmosphere.
-More info on the Hamburg Christmas parade here.
+More info on the Hamburg Christmas parades here.

 2. Berlin: The capital city of Germany is famous for the Weihnachtsmarkt in the historic city centre around the capital's opera house.

 In Berlin you have the tough choice of over 70 other festive markets that are held throughout Germany’s largest city during the festive season.
 There is even a Japanese and a Scandinavian Christmas market!
-Some of the most popular markets are the Historic Market at the Gendarmenmarkt, the Advent Eco Market at Kollwitzplatz or the Medieval Market at the Rotes Rathaus which even includes a 50 m/ 154 ft. high ferris wheel and will be open until 6 January 2020.
+Some of the most popular markets are the Historic Market at the Gendarmenmarkt, the Advent Eco Market at Kollwitzplatz or the Medieval Market at the Rotes Rathaus.
+This market previously included a 50 m/ 154 ft. high ferris wheel is usually open until early January.
 More info here.

-3. Munich: The Munich Christkindlmarkt (Christ market) in front of the neo-gothic city hall building is a firm family favourite.
+3. Munich/ München: The Munich Christkindlmarkt (Christ market) in front of the neo-gothic city hall building is a firm family favourite.
 Here the 30 m/ 98 ft. high Christmas tree and the live Advent music which is playing from the balcony of the town hall are quite an experience.

 Every afternoon you can listen to Bavarian folk music, singers and wind players performing Christmas tunes.
 St Nicholas who is always quickly surrounded by children attends the market in the afternoons as well.

 At nearby Saint Peter’s Church and Rindermarkt (just follow the little stars on the pathway) you can admire the biggest nativity market of Germany.
-12 market stalls are entirely dedicated to nativity figurines, stalls and mangers of all sizes and materials.
-And on 22 December about 20 scary looking creatures are the main attraction at the annual Krampuslauf (Krampus run) of the Christmas market.
+Some market stalls are entirely dedicated to nativity figurines, stalls and mangers of all sizes and materials.
+And usually on 22 December about 20 really scary looking creatures are the main attraction at the annual Krampuslauf (Krampus run) of the Christmas market.
 The Krampus is the scary looking companion of Saint Nicholas.
 More info here.